PetrosZantis13/Noise_IQT/README.md

 ## 2. Documentation

-There are two pdf files inside the docs folder: HYDRA Error Model Documentation (previous version).pdf AND Presentation+Results.pdf
+There are two pdf files inside the docs folder:
+• HYDRA Error Model Documentation (previous version).pdf  (CHANGE THE NAME TO Documentation_previous.pdf) (previous version of the documentation, included for completeness)
+• Presentation+Results.pdf (the slides are displayed in the docs/README.md file)

 ## 3. Miscellaneous